rishabhstein/git-11ty-blog/src/posts/2026-02-24-0006-morning-energy-and-techno-feudalism.md

 tags:
   - word-vomit
 ---
 The last two word-vomits were hard to finish because I wrote them before going to bed, when I was exhausted.
 But today I decided to do it among the first few things in the morning.
-I feel refreshed and energetic to write this word-vomit, despite having pressure to start working soon.
+I feel refreshed and energetic to write this word-vomit, despite having a pressure to start working soon.

 This morning's energy is not random, as I have experienced it multiple times in my life.
 Whenever I needed to do something hard, such as building a habit of flossing regularly, going for a workout, or correcting my PhD thesis, I cultivated this morning energy and channeled it to fight against my negative-self.
 The results were never disappointing.
 They brought confidence and belief in myself that I can do anything.
 So, to stick to the word-vomit series, I will make a routine of doing it in the morning.